|

 A month earlier, Lincoln had informed the cabinet

-of his intent to issue an e
+of his intent to issue an emancipation proclamation

 applying to all slaves in the Confederate states.